chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 ~~~

 ## Exercise 2: Add the Offline Package Repository
-This is a continuation of the previous exercise - if we are setting up an internal repository on that offline machine, this is how we'll do it.
+This is a continuation of the previous exercise - if we are setting up an internal repository on that offline Windows machine, this is how we'll do it.
 We are going to set up the Chocolatey.Server (but you could set up something else here like Nexus, Artifactory Pro, or ProGet).
 Pick one of the following paths:

 * [Set up Chocolatey.Server](#exercise-2a-set-up-chocolateyserver)
 * [Set up a Different Repository](#exercise-2b-set-up-a-different-repository)